-The Study Plan in Electromechanical Engineering, leading to a Bachelor of Science in Engineering (BSE-EME), integrates the tenets of Electrical Engineering and Mechanical Engineering to provide an interdisciplinary professional career in this burgeoning area.
+The Academic Concentration in Electromechanical Engineering, leading to a Bachelor of Science in Engineering (BSE-EME), integrates the tenets of Electrical Engineering and Mechanical Engineering to provide an interdisciplinary professional career in this burgeoning area.
 The BSE-EME program is described in more detail in EE and ME Together Again – ASEE 2017.
 The BSE-EME program offers a relevant, stimulating, and effective course of undergraduate study to produce electromechanical engineers to meet the needs of the new century in robotics, process control and automation.

 The BSE-EME program emphasizes all aspects of electromagnetics, transducers, sensors, electronics, digital processing and mechanical principles to integrate these components into electromechanical devices and systems for automated manufacturing processes.
 Professional employment includes the analysis, design and installation of robotics and automation for diverse industries.
 The intent of the BSE-EME program is to provide better and more efficient electromechanical systems which will have a profound impact on the global society.